Reading Force is a registered charity (No. 1159890) and warmly welcomes help and support

-“We were impressed by the support Reading Force is giving those Service families dealing with the challenges of separation and by the simple premise that chatting about a book helps parents and children remain connected,” says James Hopkins, CEO of Annington.
+“We were impressed by the support Reading Force is giving those Service families dealing with the challenges of separation and by the simple premise that chatting about a book helps parents and children remain connected,” says Jane Harsham, Sustainability Manager for Annington.
 “When the charity asked us to help them fund the costs of an Ambassador for Scotland, an important element of the charity’s development strategy, we were delighted to help.”

 The Royal British Legion

-The Royal British Legion has awarded a grant to Reading Force to launch the project in Legion branches and reach many more Forces families and their extended family members.
-Working with the Legion, we will focus on supporting more families and increasing intergenerational activity by involving extended family members and grandparents.
+The Royal British Legion funding over three years has enabled RF to reach many more Forces families and their extended family members.
+Working with the Legion, we continue to focus on supporting more families and increasing intergenerational activity by involving extended family members and grandparents.
 The Royal British Legion provides lifelong support for the Armed Forces community - serving men and women, veterans, and their families.

 Daniel Elser, Head of Grants & Social Policy for The Royal British Legion, said: “This funding will enable Reading Force to continue to provide its unique offering in support of the Armed Forces community, helping family members – whether young or old, or based in the UK or overseas – stay in touch through sharing books and stories.
 Reading Force’s ambition to keep families connected is one that we share, and we’re excited to work together on this initiative.”

 ABF The Soldiers' Charity